-- a) an individual has benefits in excess of the automatic acceptance limit (benefit below the limit is still covered) - b) an individual is offered cover by the employer without the member satisfying the usual eligibility conditions (a 'discretionary entrant') - eligibility for cover is linked to pension scheme membership, an individual did not join the pension scheme within twelve months of first becoming eligible but then joins the scheme subsequently (a 'late entrant') - 2.2.1 What happens if you want to make a change to the scheme?
+- a) an individual has benefits in excess of the automatic acceptance limit (benefit below the limit is still covered) - b) an individual is offered cover by the employer without the member satisfying the usual eligibility conditions (a 'discretionary entrant') - c) eligibility for cover is linked to pension scheme membership, an individual did not join the pension scheme within twelve months of first becoming eligible but then joins the scheme subsequently (a 'late entrant') - 2.1.1 What happens if you want to make a change to the scheme?
 If you wish to make a change to the policy design (such as an amendment to the benefit level, the age cover ceases or the eligibility conditions), you must put the request in writing.
-We will consider the requirements we may have (including our actively at work requirements).
+We will consider the request and advise if the change can be made and details of any requirements we may have (including our actively at work requirements).

 If you wish to include a group of employees as a result of a TUPE (Transfer of Undertakings (Protection of Employment) Regulations 2006), you must provide details of the individuals to be covered under the TUPE including their occupations and details of the claims experience and scheme history.
 You must also tell us if any of them have had benefit declined or postponed or who have had a medical exclusion applied to their benefit.
-In addition you must tell us of any employees who travel to, or are resident in countries that we consider high risk.
+In addition you must tell us of any employees who travel to on business, are seconded to, or are resident in countries that we consider high risk.
 An up to date list of these countries can be found on our website here.
-We will then assess the impact that including these individuals would have on the existing scheme and advise if we are willing to provide cover for them or if we need further information before we can make a decision.
+We will then assess the impact that including these individuals would have on the existing policy and advise if we are willing to provide cover for them or if we need further information before we can make a decision.

-2.2.2 What happens if the automatic acceptance limit is exceeded or doesn't apply?
+2.1.2 What happens if the automatic acceptance limit is exceeded or doesn't apply?